Relay Token (RELAY) Price Reaches $0.27 on Major Exchanges

 Relay Token Token Profile

-Relay Token launched on August 2nd, 2021.
+Relay Token’s genesis date was August 2nd, 2021.
 Relay Token’s total supply is 8,865,480 tokens and its circulating supply is 4,261,125 tokens.
-The official website for Relay Token is www.relaychain.com.
+Relay Token’s official website is www.relaychain.com.
 The official message board for Relay Token is medium.com/@relay_chain.
 Relay Token’s official Twitter account is @relay_chain and its Facebook page is accessible here.

 Buying and Selling Relay Token

-It is usually not possible to purchase alternative cryptocurrencies such as Relay Token directly using U.S. dollars.
-Investors seeking to trade Relay Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Relay Token using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Relay Token directly using US dollars.
+Investors seeking to acquire Relay Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Relay Token using one of the exchanges listed above.

 Receive News & Updates for Relay Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Relay Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.